jingsh/JSCalendarManager/README.md

 ```
 The completion handler will include a `(NSString *)eventIdentifier`, you should be responsible for saving this identifier in your app for future use.

-### Using availabe calendars
+### Using existing calendars available in the database
+#### Choose calendar to use with calendar identifier
 If you saved the calendar identifier before, you can set the calendar you want to use using
 ```objective-C
 [manager setUsingCalendar:KNOWN_CALENDAR_IDENTIFIER];
 ```
-You must set the calendar you wish to use, otherwise the default calendar in your app will be used.
+You **must** set the calendar you wish to use, otherwise the default calendar in your app will be used.
 If possible, we recommend creating your own calendar.
 Therefore, the user's other calendar will not be left alone, incase user accidentally deletes/messes their calendars/events.

+#### Choose calendar from a list of available calendars
 If you don't know the calendar identifier, don't worry, you can pull a list of calendars available on the device, and pick one or let user pick one.
 ```obejective-C
 	NSArray *calendars = [manager allCalendars];